yogakhatri/PYQ-UGC-NET/data/unit-1-audit.md

 ## Workflow

 1. The exact Unit 1 taxonomy was transcribed from `sources/ugc-net-computer-science-official-syllabus.pdf`.
-2. All 40 PDFs were opened, page-counted and SHA-256 compared.
+2. All 36 retained UGC NET, answer-key and syllabus PDFs were opened, page-counted and SHA-256 compared.
 3. Native extraction was used where reliable; OCR was generated for scanned or broken-font papers.
 4. A broad topic filter produced 235 candidate pages from all 33 UGC question-paper PDFs.
 5. Candidate pages were manually classified against the official syllabus; cross-unit lookalikes were either retained with a secondary classification or excluded by the published boundary rules.